notanoobcoder/APOD-by-NASA-/README.md

 ﻿# APOD-by-NASA-
-The website displays the bunch of photos, sent in by NASA, from "Astronomy Photo of the Day".
+The website displays the bunch of photos (along with their descriptions), sent in by NASA, for "Astronomy Photo of the Day".